Introduction to Beta-Blockers

 |Beta 1 Selective||Beta-1 and Beta-2 (Non-selective)||Non-Selective Beta-blocker and Alpha-1 blocker|

 Beta-blockers are a commonly prescribed medication indicated for an array of disease states.
 These are often safe medications but may be dangerous when given in certain populations.
-Reviewing this NCLEX® Pharmacology Review of Beta-blockers should aid in preparing for the NCLEX® and general practice for patients requiring these medications.
+This review should aid in preparing for the NCLEX® and general practice for clients requiring these medications.

-- Patients with pulmonary conditions (e.g. asthma, COPD) should only be prescribed beta 1 selective blockers (refer to Table 1)
+- Clients with pulmonary conditions (e.g. asthma, COPD) should only be prescribed beta 1 selective blockers (refer to Table 1)

 - Monitor for bradycardia or hypotension – hold the blocker if HR drops below 60 or SBP < 100